hsmty/hsmty.api/README.md

 It takes a JSON object as a document with the notifications to be added to the iDevice identified by the token.
-The object should contain at least the id and key properties, the token should be provided by Apple's push API.
+The object should contain at least the uuid and secret properties, the token should be provided by Apple's push API and the URIs must be registered with spaceapi.net .

 	PUT /idevice/{Token}

 	{
-        'id': {UUID},
+        'uuid': {UUID},
-        'key': {KEY},
+        'secret': {KEY},
 		'spaceapi': [
 			"http://acemonstertoys.org/status.json",
 			"https://ackspace.nl/status.php",